Sequential Non-Bayesian Persuasion

-The key to the applicability of concavification as in (\ref{eqn-V-biased}) is that R's bias `systematically distorts updated beliefs'.
-Namely, the Bayesian posterior $\mu$ held by S uniquely pins down the biased belief $D_\alpha(\mu;\mu_0)$ held by R, and hence also pins down the action that R takes at this belief.
-In contrast, with sequential persuasion this is no longer true, as there can be different sequences of signals that lead to the same Bayesian posterior $\mu$ for S but to different biased posteriors for R. We have already seen that in Example \ref{example-PbP-N}: The sequences of signals $(x^1,x^0)$ and $(x^0,x^1)$ both result in the same Bayesian posterior of $\mu=0.5$, but R's beliefs differ after these two realizations (see Figure \ref{fig-biased-unbiased-posterior}).\footnote{\citet{hoffman2011simultaneous} experimentally show that posteriors change depending on the order in which signals are presented.} If R's optimal action at the posterior induced by $(x^1,x^0)$ is different than at the posterior induced by $(x^0,x^1)$, then we wouldn't be able to neatly characterize the optimal payoff for S as in (\ref{eqn-V-biased}).
-We document this observation in the following lemma.
+In the static case of one-shot persuasion, the key to the applicability of the concavification method (\ref{eqn-V-biased}) is that the Bayesian posterior $\mu$ held by S uniquely pins down the biased belief $D(\mu_0,\mu)$ held by R, and hence also pins down the action that R takes at this belief.
+In contrast, with sequential persuasion this is no longer true, as there can be different sequences of signals that lead to the same Bayesian posterior for S but to different biased posteriors for R. We have already seen this in Example \ref{example-PbP-N} above: The sequences of signals $(x^1,x^0)$ and $(x^0,x^1)$ both result in the same Bayesian posterior of $0.5$, but R's beliefs differ after these two realizations (see Figure \ref{fig-biased-unbiased-posterior}).\footnote{\citet{hoffman2011simultaneous} experimentally show that subjects' posteriors often change depending on the order in which signals are presented.} If R's optimal action at the posterior induced by $(x^1,x^0)$ is different from the one at the posterior induced by $(x^0,x^1)$, then we would not be able to express the payoff of S (\ref{eqn-payoff-sequential}) in the same way as in (\ref{eqn-V-biased}), and hence would not be able to neatly characterize the optimal payoff.

-\begin{lemma} With sequential persuasion there can be different sequences of signal realizations that lead to the same Bayesian posterior $\mu$ for S but to different biased posteriors for R. Thus, R's bias does not systematically distort updated beliefs. \end{lemma}
+The failure of systematic belief distortion makes it challenging to find optimal sequential persuasion strategies even in simple environments.\footnote{See Subsection \ref{subsec-first-best} for more on the difficulty of solving for an optimal sequential persuasion strategy.} Instead, we demonstrate the relevance of sequential persuasion by proving that in some of the workhorse models considered in the literature the ability to send multiple signals is beneficial to S. Furthermore, we explore the different mechanisms that make sequential persuasion outperform static persuasion and relate them to properties of the bias $D$.

-The failure of systematic beliefs distortion makes it challenging to find optimal sequential persuasion strategies.
-Nevertheless, by focusing on specific classes of environments we can show that the ability to send multiple signals is often beneficial to S. For a given prior $\mu_0$ and bias parameter $\alpha$, we say that \emph{S gains from sequential persuasion} if there exists a sequential persuasion strategy $\sigma$ that yields a strictly higher payoff for S than $V_\alpha(\mu_0)$ given in (\ref{eqn-V-biased}).
+For a given persuasion environment, prior $\mu_0$, and bias $D$, we say that \emph{S gains from sequential persuasion} if there exists a sequential persuasion strategy $\sigma$ that yields a strictly higher payoff for S than $V_D(\mu_0)$ given in (\ref{eqn-V-biased}).